Ken Money: Personal life and death

 Ken Money had a brother Bill, who predeceased him.
 Ken died at the Sunnybrook Veterans Centre in Toronto, on March 6, 2023.
-He was 88, and he was survived by his wife, Sheila Money (née Donnelly).
-They married around 1958 and had a daughter, Laura.
+He was 88, and he was survived by his wife Sheila Money (née Donnelly).
+They married around 1958 and had a daughter Laura and three grandchildren.

 Awards and service

 In 1994, he was awarded the Meritorious Service Cross by the Governor General of Canada for his many contributions to science and technology.

 Money was also a member of the volunteer Board of Governors of the National Space Society, a non-profit space advocacy group founded by Wernher von Braun.